fiskurgit/Statisk/README.md

 ## Usage

 * `statisk path/to/websiteroot/` - Statisk will then iterate over the directories and convert the markdown and images
-* `statisk index.md` - Convert single post and images, Statisk will look for `_template.html` two directories up in the hierarchy
+* `statisk index.md` - Convert single post and images, Statisk will look for `_template.html` thee directories up in the hierarchy
 * `statisk index.md path/to/_a_new_template.html` - Convert single post and images using the supplied template.

 ## Future Plans